Final project - SuperTuxKart ice hockey

 This class provides an act

-python -m tournament.play random_agent AI random_agent AI
+python -m tournament.runner image_agent AI

-The rules
+General rules

 This project is completely open-ended, however, there are a few ground rules: